 Do you run or work for a large company?
 Or do you do business with large companies?
-From 2024 all listed companies and large enterprises must report on sustainability and performance.
+From 2024 all listed companies and large enterprises must report on sustainability policy and performance.
 This is the result of the European Corporate Sustainability Reporting Directive (CSRD).
 The CSRD requires businesses to disclose the environmental and social impact of their activities.
 Companies must have this information verified by an auditor.

 The CSRD applies to companies that meet at least 2 of the 3 following conditions:

 - net turnover of €40 million or more